FrancescoIacovelli/francescoiacovelli.github.io/_publications/publication10.md

 title: "Nuclear physics constraints from binary neutron star mergers in the Einstein Telescope era"
 collection: publications
 permalink: /publications/publication10
-excerpt: "We study how binary neutron star mergers observations at the Einstein Telescope can improve our understanding of their equation of state"
+excerpt: "We study how binary neutron star mergers observations at the Einstein Telescope can improve our understanding of their equation of state."
 date: 2023-08-22
 venue: "Phys.
 Rev. D 108, 122006"
 authorlist: "**F. Iacovelli**, M. Mancarella, C. Mondal, A. Puecher, T. Dietrich, F. Gulminelli, M. Maggiore, M. Oertel"